Dash-Industry-Forum/codem-isoboxer/README.md

     <script type="text/javascript" src="iso_boxer.min.js"></script>

-Then, you can parse a file by calling the `create` function:
+Then, you can parse a file by calling the `parseBuffer` function:

-    var parsedFile = ISOBoxer.create(arrayBuffer);
+    var parsedFile = ISOBoxer.parseBuffer(arrayBuffer);

 The `arrayBuffer` can be obtained for example by issuing an `XMLHttpRequest` with `responsetype` set to `arrayBuffer`, or by using the `FileReader` API to read a local file.